-We're looking for a Quantitative Model Risk Analyst to join us in Edinburgh
+We are looking for a Quantitative Model Risk Analyst to join us in London

-- Your work will cover a selection of models relevant to traded credit, interest-rate and foreign exchange products, and you'll use your expertise in quantitative modelling techniques gained in a business or applied academic research context
+- Use your expertise in advanced quantitative modelling techniques gained in a business or applied academic research context

-- There is a high degree of collaboration across projects, and you'll have the opportunity to get involved in a variety of model review initiatives
+- You'll be working on projects that require a high degree of collaboration, and you'll have the opportunity to get involved in a variety of model review initiatives

 - You can also take advantage of our flexible working options in this role

 You'll review and validate assigned models, primarily those for valuation of financial instruments, but also in other areas such as electronic and algorithmic trading, in order to make sure they're fit for purpose.
 The models you'll be working on can impact customer experience, support growth and assist in maintaining the strength and sustainability of the bank.
 These models are used for customer, business and strategic decision making, as well as disclosures, and regulatory calculations or returns.